Nanopublication/nanopub-js/CONTRIBUTING.md

 This repository contains multiple libraries (aka. "monorepo"), we use `nx` to manage the different libraries as whole.

-We recommend to run the `yarn` commands directly from the root of the project to start all libraries at the same time, and make sure libraries dependencies are updated properly (e.g. display depends on utils).
+We recommend to **run the `yarn` commands directly from the root of the project** to run them for all libraries at the same time, and make sure libraries dependencies are updating properly (e.g. `display` depends on `utils`).

 You can also run the commands directly in the folder of a specific library if you just want to work with this one.

+Checkout the `scripts` in each `package.json` to better understand which commands can be run in their respective folder.

 ## 📥️ Install for development